patriciosanchezh/shop/README.md

     (venv) flask-rest-api/src $ nosetests api/tests/test_users.py
 ```

-It will be run 17 tests, with different configurations, simulating all the functions, with authorization or not.
+It will  run 17 tests, with different configurations, simulating all the functions, with authorization or not.
 See src/api/test/test_users.py to get more details.